 This bustling mega-city was surprisingly relaxed.
 I don’t like big cities, so I only allocated one day to explore Beirut.
 For me, this was more than enough as the rest of the country is equally diverse and exciting!

-I’ll share my 10-day Lebanon itinerary in the future with you for ideas and tips on where to travel in Lebanon.
+I share my 10-day Lebanon itinerary with you for ideas and tips on where to travel in Lebanon.

 3. Traveling to Lebanon felt perfectly safe as a solo female traveler